evently-cloud/site/src/concepts/acid.md

 ## Immutable

-1. Events are immutable and irrevokable.
+1. Events are immutable and irrevocable.
 Once appended, they cannot be modified or individually removed from the ledger.
 2. Ledger event sequence is unmodifiable.
 Events cannot be inserted into the ledger ahead of other events.
 Events can only be appended to the end of a ledger.

 ## Durable